KjaMadsen/AlexNetsmall/README.md

 # AlexnetProject
-This is a small project where Alexnet is implemented into a windows form app where the user can upload or use provided images that the model will try to classify.
+This is a small project where (the pre-trained) Alexnet is implemented into a windows form app where the user can upload or use provided images that the model will try to classify.
 # Motivation
 This project is part of a job-search, and was requested by a potential employer as part of a job-application.
 # AlexNet